 “Oh, yes, I’m dating a new girl… she’s 5’2″, has blue eyes, red hair, and weighs 120 pounds.
 She perfectly complements my dashing 5’8″, 185 pound frame, and her hair goes well with my coal black tresses.”

 Yeah, right!
 No one talks like that, even in books!
 You have to work it in when it naturally fits.

-I stumbled across the room to the mirror, running my hand through the tangled mess of black hair on my head.
+I stumbled across the room to the mirror, running my hand through the tangled mess on my head.
 I couldn’t believe I’d overslept.
 Staring back at me were two hungover brown eyes with deep circles beneath them.
 Shit.
 How was I going to get rid of them before I met Jennifer’s parents for lunch in half an hour?
 I wanted to make a good impression.
 I glanced down at the rest of me.
-My belly sagged a bit.
-I sucked it in… nah.
+I sucked in my belly… nah.
 Too much effort.
 Work on the face.

 While it can be more work to do it right, first person gives us a wonderful opportunity to really get inside the character’s head so we can see the character as he sees himself.

 Actions also appear different in first person.
 They can reveal how the character feels about himself, the situation, and anyone else involved.
 Instead of describing how a character got out of a car and tripped over the curb, you can include how that made them feel.
 Did they blame the curb?
 The city?
 Did they immediately think about how it ruined their nylons?
 Did they scrape their shin?
 Are they worried that they’ll disappoint the person they’re meeting by their appearance now?